Pathoschild/smapi-mod-dump/source/~KhloeLeclair/Almanac/author-guide.md

 ### Notice Testing

+Once you've edited your content file, you can use the `al_update` command to invalidate cached data.
+Then, the next time you open your Almanac to the Local Notices tab, it'll reload notice data and show your changes.

-Once you've edited your content file, you can use Content Patcher's `patch` command to reload your content pack.
-To then see the data in game, you'll need to either re-open the Almanac or use the `al_update` command.
+If you use Content Patcher, you'll need to use Content Patcher's `patch` command to reload your content pack.
+This also invalidates the cached data, so you should be able to just reopen your Almanac at that point.

 > If you have Debug Mode enabled in settings, pressing F5 will also reload data
 > as if you used the `al_update` command.

-### Notice Format
+### Fortune Event / Notice Format

+Fortune Events and Notices use the same data format, though they may be displayed with slight differences in game.

 <table>
 <tr>